Call Us

 • A lasting criminal record

-Sentencing Guidelines for Possession of Dangerous Drugs in Arizona: In Arizona, possession of dangerous drugs for personal use is generally classified as a Class 4 felony.
-The penalties for a Class 4 felony vary depending on the defendant’s criminal history:
+In Arizona, possession of dangerous drugs for personal use is generally classified as a Class 4 felony.
+Penalties vary depending on criminal history:

 First-Time Offenders